phpinternalsbook/PHP-Internals-Book/Book/php7/build_system/building_extensions.rst

 .. note::

     Too many numbers?
 Yes.
-One API number, bound to one PHP version, would really be enough for anybody and would ease the understanding of PHP versionning.
+One API number, bound to one PHP version, would really be enough for anybody and would ease the understanding of PHP versioning.
 Unfortunately, we got 3 different API numbers in addition to the PHP version itself.
 Which one should you look for?
 The answer is any : they all-three-of-them evolve when PHP version evolve.
     For historical reasons, we got 3 different numbers.

-But, you are a C developper anren't you?
+But, you are a C developer anren't you?
 Why not build a "compatibility" header on your side, based on such number?
 We authors, use something like this in extensions of ours::

     #include "php.h"